billbuchanan/csn09112/week03_ns/labs/README.md

-Now we will detect the word “bbc” in the traffic for DNS access.
+Now we will detect the word "bbc" in the traffic for DNS access.
 In the Snort rules file, add another rule of:

 ```
-alert udp any any -> any 53 (sid:1001; content”bbc”; nocase; msg:"DNS call for bbc")
+alert udp any any -> any 53 (sid:1001; content:"bbc"; nocase; msg:"DNS call for BBC")
 ```

 Now run Wireshark on Ubuntu and capture traffic.
 Then run Snort.